wombleton/gitlaw-nz/acts/C/Conservation Act 1987.md

 ##### 26ZZP Offences

-*   Every person commits an offence against this Act and is liable on summary conviction to imprisonment for a term not exceeding 12 months or to a fine not exceeding $10,000 or to both who,---
+*   Every person commits an offence against this Act and is liable on conviction to imprisonment for a term not exceeding 12 months or to a fine not exceeding $10,000 or to both who,---

     *   (a) being the owner of a dog or a person in charge of a dog, allows that dog, in contravention of [section 26ZZG][194], to enter or remain in any part of a controlled dog area; or